What are Fannie Mae and Freddie Mac Loans?

 One factor that determines your eligibility is your debt to income ratio.
 To calculate your debt to income ratio take your total debt payment and divide it by your total monthly income.
 For example, if you have a total monthly debt of $2,000 and a monthly income of $6,000, your debt to income ratio is 33%.
 Current guidelines allow a debt to income ratio up to 45%.

 Credit Score for Fannie Mae and Freddie Mac

 Fannie /Freddie loans require a minimum FICO credit score of 620 to qualify, but the approval process for applicants with credit scores between 620 and 660 may take longer than higher scores.

 For Fannie/Freddie loans you may need to put 20% down on a home, but there are a few exceptions.
-Fannie Mae does offer a low down payment option available for properties owned by Fannie Mae called the HomePath loan.
-It allows a borrower to purchase a Fannie Mae-owned property with as little as 3% down.
-Fannie Mae also offers a program for borrowers who purchase a property in need of moderate renovation called the HomeStyle Renovation loan.
+For instance, Fannie Mae offers a program for borrowers who purchase a property in need of moderate renovation called the HomeStyle Renovation loan.
 The loan is for the purchase and the cost of renovations and also offers a down payment as low as 3% (no mortgage insurance with 20% down).
 It is available for the purchase of a primary residence, a second home, or investment property.

 Required Down Payments